AndrejaCH/hello-world/README.md

 ***Appendix***

-*As a future Data Analysts I want to be well prepared with the terminology.*
+*As a future Data Analyst I want to be well prepared with the terminology.*
 ![CheckItOut](docs/NewTerminology.pdf)

 Thank you for **README**